Grand Theft Auto: Chinatown Wars: Platform differences

-Social Club

-The Nintendo DS and PlayStation Portable versions of Grand Theft Auto: Chinatown Wars used Rockstar Games Social Club.
-Players could use this service to upload their gameplay statistics.
-Nintendo Wi-Fi Connection included chatting, trading items, sharing favourite GPS markers and stats with other players.
-With the Social Club, players were also able to unlock Xin's mission after finishing the game.
-On 20 May 2014, Nintendo discontinued the Wi-Fi Connection service, making the Social Club features unavailable and with the GameSpy closure on 10 June 2014, all Social Club features for Chinatown Wars on the PSP and DS have been discontinued.
-The iOS and Android versions do not use the Rockstar Social Club, thus Xin's missions were available without the need to connect to the service.

 Plot

-In 2009, Triad member Huang Lee travels to Liberty City to deliver the Yu Jian sword—a family heirloom won in a card game by his recently murdered father—to his uncle Wu "Kenny" Lee.
+In 2009, Triad member Huang Lee travels to Liberty City to deliver the Yu Jian sword—a family heirloom won in a card game by his father who was recently murdered in Kowloon—to his uncle Wu "Kenny" Lee.
 Upon arrival, Huang's escort is killed by unknown assailants, who steal the sword and leave Huang for dead.
 Surviving, he makes his way to Kenny's restaurant and informs his uncle of the theft.
 Kenny, outraged at the news, reveals that he intended to hand the sword to Hsin Jaoming, the elderly head of the Liberty City Triads, in order to secure his position as his successor.
 Feeling dishonoured for losing Yu Jian, Kenny instructs Huang to assist in keeping his businesses afloat while he is in the city, causing him to be slowly drawn into the drug trade.
-While helping his uncle, Huang learns that two others are competing to become Hsin's successor—his son Chan Jaoming, and underboss Zhou Ming—and finds himself working for both men in addition to Kenny.
+While helping his uncle, Huang learns that two others are competing to become Hsin's successor—his sleazy son Chan Jaoming, and a ruthless deputy Zhou Ming—and finds himself working for both men in addition to Kenny.

-During a job, Huang is intercepted by Wade Heston, a corrupt LCPD detective under observation by internal affairs, who offers to assist him in finding Yu Jian, believing that apprehending the thieves will clear his reputation and get internal affairs off his tail.
+During a job, Huang is intercepted by Wade Heston, a corrupt LCPD detective under observation by Internal Affairs, who offers to assist him in finding Yu Jian, believing that apprehending the thieves will clear his reputation and get internal affairs off his tail.
 Huang agrees and helps Heston investigate a Korean gang that is allied with the Triads, which the latter suspects to be behind the sword's theft.
 After bugging the Koreans' headquarters, the pair learn that there is a splinter group within the gang called the Wonsu Nodong, whose leader has been causing problems for the Triads with the help of an informant.